Resolution on Occupational Licensing

 WHEREAS, many current types licensure should be made optional rather than mandatory as this may provide a competitive advantage for businesses who choose licensure while reducing costs for consumers, and;

-WHEREAS, by restricting competition, licensing decreases the rate of job growth by an average of 20 percent.
-The total cost of licensing regulations is estimated at between $34.8 to $41.7 billion per year.
+WHEREAS, by restricting competition, licensing decreases the rate of job growth across the nation by an average of 29 percent.
+The total cost of licensing regulations in the United States is estimated at between $76.3 billion and $91.5 billion per year.
 In addition, by providing protection from competition, occupational regulation stifles innovation and entrepreneurship, thereby suppressing future economic growth, and;

 WHEREAS, licensing requirements often create a burdensome barrier of entry for many individuals and often needlessly prevent individuals with criminal convictions, unrelated to the profession they are seeking to be licensed in and which pose little risk to the public, from working in their chosen field, and;

-WHEREAS, ALEC supports the entrepreneurial spirit of Americans and their right to seek economic liberty and improve their standard of living;
+WHEREAS, [insert state here] supports the entrepreneurial spirit of Americans and their right to seek economic liberty and improve their standard of living;

 NOW THEREFORE BE IT RESOLVED, state legislatures should review current occupational licensing laws in order to establish if commerce is better served by a less restrictive means such as voluntary registration and certification or no occupational regulation at all, and;